Skip to content

 What are the effects of Leg Length Discrepancy (LLD)?

 The effects of a short leg depend upon the individual, the extent of discrepancy, their activity level and their age.
-The most common manifestation if a lateral deviation of the lumbar spine toward the short side with compensatory curves up the spine that can extend into the neck and even impacts the TMJ.
+The most common manifestation is a lateral deviation of the lumbar spine toward the short side with compensatory curves up the spine that can extend into the neck and even impacts the TMJ.
 Studies have shown that anterior and posterior curve abnormalities also can result.

 The Relation to Scoliosis